One-cusped complex hyperbolic 2-manifolds: Introduction

 The purpose of this paper is to provide the first geometric construction of complete one-cusped complex hyperbolic $2$-manifolds of finite volume.
 The basic main result is as follows.

 \begin{thm} For each odd $d \ge 1$, there is a one-cusped complex hyperbolic $2$-manifold of volume $16 \pi^2 d$. \end{thm}

 The existence of one-cusped manifolds was observed by the first author using Magma experimentation \cite[Thm.\ 1.4]{DerauxExp}, and a number of geometric properties were also recorded there, including the structure of the cusp cross-section.
 This paper gives an explicit, completely disjoint, computer-independent construction\footnote{While some computations are more easily done with the aid of computer algebra software, they can in principle all be done by hand.}.
-There is strong computational evidence suggesting that the examples in \cite{DerauxExp} are precisely those constructed here, but this paper does not address that question.
+There is strong computational evidence suggesting that the examples in \cite{DerauxExp} are precisely those constructed here, and the inspiration for this paper was in fact similarities between the numerical invariants of those examples and the algebraic surfaces constructed in \cite{Polizzi}, but this paper does not address that question.

 There is significant interest in existence of special metrics (e.g., K\"ahler--Einstein metrics) on a smooth projective variety $V$, or more generally metrics on $V \ssm D$ for a given divisor $D$; see for example \cite{Tian, TianYau}.
 Within this context, Theorem \ref{thm:Main} produces the first concrete example of a pair $(V, D)$ where $\dim(V) > 1$, $D$ is smooth and irreducible, and $V \ssm D$ admits a complete K\"ahler metric of constant biholomorphic sectional curvature $-1$ and finite volume.
 However, the primary interest in one-cusped complex hyperbolic manifolds stems from the fact that one-cusped locally symmetric manifolds of negative curvature are exceptional, rare, and elusive in (real) dimension greater than three.